Why riders love it

 Know before booking your Montjuïc Cable Car tickets

-• Your round-trip ticket covers the cable car ride only.
-Entry to Montjuïc Castle, the funicular, and other attractions requires separate tickets—buy them in advance to avoid mishaps.
+• Entry to Montjuïc Castle requires a separate ticket.
+Buy them in advance and avoid mishaps.

-• Pair your cable car ride with nearby gems like Miró Foundation or Poble Espanyol, both just minutes from the cable car stations.
+• Pair your cable car ride with nearby gems like Miró Foundation and Poble Espanyol, both just minutes from the cable car stations.
+Or head a bit farther to the Barcelona Aquariumfor a marine adventure.

 • The Go City Barcelona Explorer Pass is your ticket to the ultimate Montjuïc experience—ride the Montjuïc cable car, enter Poble Espanyol, take a guided Montjuïc walking tour, and visit upto 4 more attractions of your choice.